cysouw/diathesis/text/c09_adverbials.md

   (= Bücher werden *weiterhin* gelesen.)
 :::

-There are additional differences between adverbial *weiter* 'further' [@next a] and preverbial *weiter-* 'to continue' [@next b].
+There are additional differences between adverbial *weiter* 'further' [@next a] and preverbial *weiter‑* 'to continue' [@next b].
 Syntactically, *weiter* in adverbial usage can be separated from a nonfinite verb by other parts of the sentence [@next c].
-In contrast, when used as a marker of continuation then *weiter-* is a preverbial that cannot be separated from its nonfinite verb [@next d].
+In contrast, when used as a marker of continuation then *weiter‑* is a preverbial that cannot be separated from its nonfinite verb [@next d].
 This difference is typically mirrored in German orthography by writing two words [@next e] versus one word [@next f].
 The prosodic structure also supports this analysis, because adverbial *ˈweiter ˈspringen* [@next e] has two separate stress domains, while preverbial *ˈweiterˌspringen* [@next f] only has a single stress domain.

 ::: ex
 - Sie springt weiter als alle anderen Teilnehmer.